luisitinrodriguez2001-cloud/Games/README.md

 - `index.html` — structure and footer links to source APIs.
 - `styles.css` — modern gradient background, accessible palette, color-blind toggle.
 - `app.js` — all logic, including API clients, hot/cold scoring, CSV export, daily streaks, and graceful fallbacks.
+Includes a common word list loader for simpler targets.

 ## Notes

 - ConceptNet relatedness values are typically ~0.05–0.40 for loosely related words; thresholds are tuned in code but easily adjustable.
-- If Random Word API is down, a Datamuse pattern-based fallback is used to pick a fairly common word.
+- If the local list fails to load, a Datamuse pattern-based fallback is used to pick a fairly common word.
 - Turn on **Strict validation** in Settings to require dictionary-confirmed words for guesses.

 Enjoy!